Hershey (HSY) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the chocolate bar and candy maker had lost 7.63% over the past month, lagging the Consumer Staples sector's loss of 5.35% and the S&P 500's gain of 3.44% in that time.
+Prior to today's trading, shares of the chocolate bar and candy maker had lost 4.27% over the past month.
+This has lagged the Consumer Staples sector's loss of 3.71% and the S&P 500's gain of 6.1% in that time.

 Investors will be hoping for strength from Hershey as it approaches its next earnings release.
-On that day, Hershey is projected to report earnings of $1.90 per share, which would represent year-over-year growth of 5.56%.
+The company is expected to report EPS of $1.90, up 5.56% from the prior-year quarter.
 Meanwhile, our latest consensus estimate is calling for revenue of $2.53 billion, up 6.78% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $9.49 per share and revenue of $11.29 billion.
-These totals would mark changes of +11.38% and +8.4%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $9.49 per share and revenue of $11.29 billion, which would represent changes of +11.38% and +8.4%, respectively, from the prior year.

 It is also important to note the recent changes to analyst estimates for Hershey.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.04% lower.
-Hershey currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Hershey is currently a Zacks Rank #3 (Hold).

-Valuation is also important, so investors should note that Hershey has a Forward P/E ratio of 26.67 right now.
+Looking at its valuation, Hershey is holding a Forward P/E ratio of 27.15.
 For comparison, its industry has an average Forward P/E of 23.5, which means Hershey is trading at a premium to the group.

-It is also worth noting that HSY currently has a PEG ratio of 3.48.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Food - Confectionery stocks are, on average, holding a PEG ratio of 3.48 based on yesterday's closing prices.
+We can also see that HSY currently has a PEG ratio of 3.54.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+HSY's industry had an average PEG ratio of 3.54 as of yesterday's close.

 The Food - Confectionery industry is part of the Consumer Staples sector.
-This industry currently has a Zacks Industry Rank of 113, which puts it in the top 45% of all 250+ industries.
+This group has a Zacks Industry Rank of 48, putting it in the top 20% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.